gopherdata/gophernotes/README.md

   docker run --name gophernotes --net host -d dwhitena/gophernotes:latest
   ```

-Possible issues:
-- For OSX Docker Machine / Dlite users, you may need to set the IP to `0.0.0.0` instead of the default  `localhost` with:
+*Possible issues* - For OSX Docker Machine / Dlite users, you may need to set the IP to `0.0.0.0` instead of the default  `localhost` with:

   ```
   docker run --net host -d dwhitena/gophernotes jupyter notebook --ip=0.0.0.0